Best Journal for Bullet Journaling in 2024

 We like to say that you need very little to start bullet journaling but the one essential item that everyone needs is a bullet journal notebook.

-You don’t necessarily need a journal with dot grid pages, you could use a lined, squared or blank journal, but a notebook with bullets is the most popular version.
+You don’t necessarily need a journal with dot grid journal pages, you could use a lined, squared, or blank journal, but a notebook with bullets is the most popular version.

-Apart from paper and binding quality we like to go for a bujo notebook that doesn’t bleed at all and that gives very little ghosting, if any.
+Apart from thick paper and binding quality, we like to go for a bujo notebook that doesn’t bleed at all and that gives very little ghosting, if any.
 There are several journals that are of excellent quality but what is the best bullet journal notebook?

 Recommended by Rose from Little Miss Rose